Burp Suite Alternatives: The Complete 2026 Comparison between Escape and Burp Suite

 Escape is the leading Burp Suite alternative for modern application security teams.
 Unlike Burp Suite, Escape automates business logic testing (IDORs, SSRFs, access control flaws), ensures faster scanning with fewer false positives, and provides remediation code snippets.

-Burp Suite is the standard for manual penetration testing and most teams we talk to aren't trying to replace that workflow.
-The question they're actually asking is different: "Burp does great work when a human is at the keyboard.
+Burp Suite is the industry standard for manual penetration testing and most security teams we talk to aren't trying to replace that workflow.
+In 2026, they're not asking whether Burp Suite is good, but: "Burp does great work when a human is at the keyboard.
 What do we use the other 51 weeks of the year, when development is shipping faster than a pentester can keep up?"

-This article is for security engineers asking that question.
-We'll walk through where Burp Suite still wins, where its architecture starts to crack under modern AppSec workloads (APIs, SPAs, complex auth, AI-built code), and how Escape's platform fits alongside it or replaces the parts that no longer pull their weight.
+This article is for security engineers asking exactly that.
+We'll walk through where Burp Suite still wins, where its architecture starts to crack under modern AppSec workloads (APIs, SPAs, complex authentication flows, AI-generated code shipping at velocity), and how Escape's platform fits alongside it or replaces the parts that no longer pull their weight.

 TL;DR: How Escape DAST compares to Burp Suite DAST (former Burp Suite Enterprise)